 Go to Tools → Text Changes → Add New.
 Here you will be presented with the following fields:

 - Replacement String

 Step 2 — Add the Original string

 Type in the text you wish to change in the Original string field, exactly as it is on your website (text case is important).
 Sometimes certain strings might be made uppercase using CSS.
-You need to use the original text (use the page source or Inspector to find it).
+It would be best to use the original text (use the page source or Inspector to find it).

 Step 3 — Add the Text Domain

-In the Text domain field, you will generally need to enter listable (this is used by all the strings in the theme files).
-For other strings provided by plugins you will need to find out their text domain (read this article for more details).
+In the Text domain field, you will generally need to enter listable (all the strings use this in the theme files).
+For other strings provided by plugins, you will need to find out their text domain (read this article for more details).